 Do VPNs Hide My Search History?

 Your search history, as in the websites you’ve visited and your previous search queries, is stored locally in your browser.
 Anyone who can access your computer can see your search history, and there’s nothing a VPN can do about that.
-Therefore, if you want to hide your search history, the best solutions are to clear your browser’s history manually and to use private browsing.
+This means that if you want to hide your search history, the best solutions are to clear your browser’s history manually and to use private browsing.

 How To Hide Your Browsing History